crawl/crawl/crawl-ref/docs/crawl_manual.rst

   armour.
 They cannot wield large weapons, and even most smaller weapons require both hands to be wielded by a Spriggan.

+Ghouls (Gh)
+  Ghouls are horrible undead creatures that sleep in their graves for years on end, only to rise and stalk the living.
+Slain foes heal these monstrous beings as they feast on the macabre energies released.

+  They learn most skills slowly, although they make decent unarmed fighters with their claws.
+Due to their contact with the grave they can also learn to use ice, earth, poison and necromantic magic without too many difficulties.

+  Like other undead, ghouls are naturally immune to poisons, negative energy and torment; have little warmth left to be affected by cold; and are not susceptible to mutations.

 Tengu (Te)
   The Tengu are an ancient and feared species of bird-people with a legendary propensity for violence.
 Basically humanoid with bird-like heads and clawed